-Following on from “Bye Bye Perfect”, for IWD this year we are celebrating natural beauty industry #femalefounders and their defiance of beauty industry ‘perfections’.
-Below we have interviewed some of our favourite natural beauties, asking them what they love about themselves, that the mainstream beauty industry continues to portray as imperfections that should be ‘covered’ or ‘fixed’.
+Following on from “Bye Bye Perfect”, we are celebrating the natural beauty industry #femalefounders and their defiance of beauty industry ‘perfections’ – asking them what they love about themselves, that the mainstream beauty industry portrays as an imperfection.

 Rose-Marie Swift of Rms Beauty

 “My thin hair.
 I used to have tons of curly hair and actually did a few hair modelling jobs back in the day.
 My hair is very thin on the top and I hear constantly that I should use ‘this’ and use ‘that’ but no way am I putting any of those chemical concoctions on my scalp.

 The reason why I have my brand is all because of my thin hair.
 I did a hair, urine and blood test years ago to find out what was wrong and the lab asked if I work in the cosmetic industry.
 Thank you thin hair for creating Rms Beauty and thank you little black cap that suits me.”

 “I’m covered in ‘sun-spots’ (pigmentation), but I feel affectionate towards these little and large brown marks, rather than wanting to remove them.
 Each one reminds me of a summer holiday in NZ with family and since most often this type of sun damage is done when you are a child (we were much more of a Piz Buin family than a zinc one) I’ve carried them with me for years… They are a reminder of my beach filled past.”